 – New spaces between teeth

 – Bad breath

-you may be suffering from periodontitis and we would recommend that you book an immediate appointment with a qualified dentist.
+you may be suffering from periodontitis and we recommend you book an immediate appointment with a qualified dentist.

 Who treats periodontitis in our studio?

-If done properly, periodontitis is a disease that can be treated.
+If periodontitis is treated correctly is a disease that can be cured.

 First of all we carry out a diagnosis using a periodontal scan.
 This is done during the first visit to establish the health of the gums and bones: the goal is to identify the presence, quantity and depth of the periodontal pockets, to establish the spread and severity of the disease.

-We then treat to stop the spread of the periodontal disease through three phases of treatment:
+We then begin treatment to stop the spread of the periodontal disease through three phases of treatment:

 1) NON SURGICAL: to eliminate the cause of the disease